 It is my belief that most of us want to heal, want to experience a sexuality that is not colored by our abuse.
 We want a sexuality of our own making, guided by our own values and desires.
 Most importantly, we want to end the cycles of abuse that hurt us.

-I experienced multiple forms of sexual violence, starting around the age of six or seven until well into my twenties.
+I experienced multiple forms of sexual violence, starting before I was six and extending well into my twenties.
 I think this is true for many of us who were abused as very young children: boundaries are evaporated so young they never get established, and my sense of what was normal and acceptable included a tremendous range of abuse.
 Someday, I plan on telling the story of what happened to me all those years, from getting in the wrong car as a little girl to be grabbed on the streets of Venice as a teen, from date rape in frat houses to being driven to abandoned parking lots in quiet beach towns.
 Like so many men and women, one trauma led to another and I broke the cycle only through sheer will and hope.